envless/envless/README.md

 </a>

 <p align="center">
-  An open-source, frictionless and secure way to share and manage app secrets across team.
+  An open-source, frictionless and secure way to share and manage app secrets across teams.
 </p>

 <p align="center">